 the facility may review trust fund records of all members whose funds are commingled.

-If the member is unable to sign or initial the transaction, or if he/she signs his/her name with a mark (x), the transaction must be signed by a witness.
+If the member is unable to sign or initial the transaction, or if the member signs his or her name with a mark (x), the transaction must be signed by a witness.
 The facility must:

 keep the member's trust fund accounts separate from the facility's operating accounts.
 The separate account must be identified "Trustee, (name of facility), Member's Trust Fund Account";